approvals/ApprovalTests.Python/docs/how_to/test_combinations_of_inputs.md

 For advice on effective formatting, see [Tips for Designing Strings](https://github.com/approvals/ApprovalTests.cpp/blob/master/doc/explanations/TipsForDesigningStrings.md#top).
 As you write out larger volumes of data in your approval files, experience has shown that the choice of layout of text in approval files can make a big difference to maintainability of tests, when failures occur.

+## Named Inputs

+You can also use named inputs, which can make your tests more readable.
+Here is an example:
+snippet: named_combinations

+which will produce the following output:
+snippet: VerifyAllCombinationsTests.test_with_labeled_input.approved.txt
 ---

 [Back to User Guide](/doc/README.md#top)